bed72/Modugo/README.md

 );
 ```

-- All logs pass through the `ModugoLogger` class, which can be extended or customized.
+- All logs pass through the `Logger` class, which can be extended or customized.
 - Logs include injection, disposal, navigation, and errors.

 ---